taxes-dev/SeriStruct/src/idl/README.md

     an_array i32[3]
     "An optional character"
     maybe_char optional<char>
-    "This is a string with a maximum length of 50 characters" a_string str[50]
+    "This is a mutabl estring with a maximum length of 50 characters" a_string str[50] mut
 ```

 This would result in the following class: